Made-of-Clay/library/README.md

-# library
+# Private Library

 A private, simple CRUD library repository for our collection.
+This will run on a private intranet (probably) for simplicity.